DR.MOSHE FELDENKRAIS was one of the first westerners to gain a black belt in Judo.

 MYSELF, KARATE AND FELDENKRAIS:

 I am a bit unusual for a Feldenkrais teacher though.
-That is me to the right with my karate instructor, Sensei Kevin Goodman, just after gaining my first dan black belt in Goju Ryu Karate, a traditional okinawan form of karate, which makes me one of (I think) two Feldenkrais practitioners in the world who do that particular form.
-I train several times a week with a North London dojo that is part of a national organisation called the EGKA, which in turn is part of the international IOGKF whose grandmaster is Morio Higaonna Sensei.
+That is me to the right with my karate instructor, Sensei Kevin Goodman, just after gaining my 1st dan black belt in Goju Ryu Karate, a traditional okinawan form of karate, which makes me one of (I think) two Feldenkrais practitioners in the world who do that particular form.
+(I achieved my 2nd dan in June 2019) I train several times a week with a North London dojo that is part of a national organisation called the EGKA, which in turn is part of the international IOGKF whose grandmaster is Morio Higaonna Sensei.
 As a more of a stand up form of self-defence than Judo, Ju Jitsu and Aikido it has less groundwork, but traditional forms of karate like this still use a lot of grappling skills and take downs along with many close up striking and kicking techniques.

 Starting such a demanding contact form in my early 40s, as I did, I have found the Feldenkrais Method indispensable for the health of my joints.
 Indeed, barring a few impact injuries I have remained injury free so far.
 (This blog post on sustainable training explains more) It is also enormously valuable in working out and developing skill in the various techniques.
 I have mined the Method for lessons to help kicks of many kinds (but especially round kicks) and to find shoulder stability and power in pulling, pushing and punching just to name a few.
 Its all there.